The Alex Moulton Charitable Trust

 1977

-Dr Alex Moulton, renowned automotive engineer and inventor, lives alone at The Hall in Bradford-on-Avon, devoting his life to both engineering innovation and the care of the historic house he calls home.
-In 1977, Dr Moulton founds the Alex Moulton Charitable Trust to safeguard The Hall.
+Dr Alex Moulton, renowned automotive engineer and inventor, lives alone at The Hall Estate in Bradford on Avon, devoting his life to both engineering innovation and the care of the historic house he calls home.
+In 1977, Dr Moulton founds the Alex Moulton Charitable Trust to safeguard the histroric property.

 2012